bamlab/react-native-project-config/README.md

   Custom Version
 ```

+After you have selected the packages and the versions, Lerna will push a new tagged commit with the version bumps in `package.json` files.
+The pushed commit will trigger the Github Workflow which will publish the packages to NPM.

 ## Running commands

 - `yarn lerna run start`: run the 'start' script in all packages (currently only present in `example-app`),